kalnajslab-org/TMdecoder/README.md

 # TMdecoder

-A program to decode and display LASP-Strateole2 Telelemetry Messages (TMs).
+A program to decode and display LASP-Strateole2 Telemetry Messages (TMs).
 The output is printed in CSV format.
 A CSV header is included.
 An option for saving to a CSV file is provided.

-*It currently only decodes RS41 TM files.
-LPC compatibilty is under construction*
+You must specify on the command line which type of file is being processed, either LPC or RS41.

-There are two sample TMs inlcuded here which can be used to try out the application:
+There are two sample TMs included here which can be used to try out the application:

 - `TM.RS41.ready_tm`: An RS41 telemetry message
 - `TM.LPC.ready_tm`: An LPC telemetry message.